Brandin Cooks: 2015 season

-Cooks finished his second professional season with 84 catches for 1,138 yards and nine touchdowns in 16 games and 12 starts, leading the Saints in all of those categories.
+Cooks finished his second professional season with 84 receptions for 1,138 yards and nine touchdowns in 16 games and 12 starts, leading the Saints in all of those categories.

 2016 season

 Before the 2016 season, Cooks was pegged as a breakout candidate by ESPN.
-He lived up to the pre-season hype when he had six receptions for 143 yards and two touchdowns and an 11-yard rush during the season-opening 35–34 loss against the Oakland Raiders.
-He caught a 98-yard touchdown pass in the third quarter to set the Saints' franchise record for the longest play from scrimmage.
-Cooks, along with Willie Snead IV and rookie Michael Thomas, finished the day with 373 receiving yards combined, the most ever by a New Orleans trio in a loss.
-During Week 6 against the Carolina Panthers, Cooks had seven passes for 173 yards, which included a 87-yard touchdown reception, in the 41–38 victory.
-After a Week 12 49–21 win over the Los Angeles Rams, in which he was not targeted for a single pass, Cooks voiced his frustration by saying, "Closed mouths don't get fed."
-During a Week 15 48–41 road victory against the Arizona Cardinals, he caught seven passes for a career-high 186 yards and two touchdowns, one for 65 yards and one for 45 yards.
+He lived up to the pre-season hype when he recorded six receptions for 143 yards and two touchdowns and an 11-yard rush during the narrow season-opening 35–34 loss to the Oakland Raiders.
+Cooks caught a 98-yard touchdown pass in the third quarter to set the Saints' franchise record for the longest play from scrimmage.
+He, Willie Snead IV, and rookie Michael Thomas, finished the day with 373 receiving yards combined, the most ever by a New Orleans trio in a loss.
+During a Week 6 41–38 victory against the Panthers, Cooks had seven receptions for 173 yards and an 87-yard touchdown.

+After a Week 12 49–21 victory over the Los Angeles Rams, in which Cooks was not targeted for a single pass, he voiced his frustration by saying, "Closed mouths don't get fed."
+Three weeks later against the Cardinals, Cooks caught seven passes for a career-high 186 yards and two touchdowns, one for 65 yards and one for 45 yards, in the 48–41 road victory.
 The Saints finished with a 7–9 record and missed the playoffs.

-Cooks finished the 2016 season catching 78 receptions for a then career-high in receiving yards with 1,173 and eight touchdowns in 16 games and 12 starts.
+Cooks finished the 2016 season with 78 receptions for a then career-high in receiving yards with 1,173 and eight touchdowns in 16 games and 12 starts.
 He finished seventh in the NFL in receiving yards.
-Despite the fact that his targets dropped from 129 in 2015 to 117 in 2016, his 10.0 yards per target ranked sixth among NFL wide receivers.
+Although Cooks' targets dropped from 129 in 2015 to 117 in 2016, his 10.0 yards per target ranked sixth among NFL wide receivers.